ayumi-cloud/sc-legal-module/README.md

 ```

 The solution is to add `"form-action 'self'"` to whitelist the consent banner as it's wrapped with form tags that send a Cross-Site Request Forgery (CSRF) token for protection.

-### AMP-HTML consent banner not being displayed 💊

-The AMP-HTML consent banner is wrapped with form tags that send a Cross-Site Request Forgery (CSRF) token for protection.
-If you add the form tags inside the `<amp-consent>` elements the AMP-HTML consent banner will be hidden!
-Make sure to add the form tags **outside** the `<amp-consent>` elements.
-This shouldn't be an issue if you don't modify the component code.

-=== Waiting for discussion conclusion from Google on this issue ===

 ## Reporting a Vulnerability 💥